gregology/gregology.github.io/resume.md

 #### Senior Machine Learning Engineer (Dec 2024 – Sep 2025)
 - Built an **async AI automation orchestrator** for data engineering workflows using a staged approach (triage -> implement -> assess) with **human-in-the-loop escalation** driven by heuristics and confidence checks.
-- Built an **AI code review system** that reviews changes against **human-authored engineering guidelines**, using challenge/verification techniques to reduce hallucinations and keep suggestions easy to apply.
+- Built an **AI code review system** that reviews changes against **human-authored engineering guidelines**, using challenge/verification techniques to reduce hallucinations and making suggestions one-click apply in GitHub.

 #### Senior Analytics Engineer (Feb 2023 – Dec 2024)
 - Migrated core warehouse workloads from Spark to dbt on GCP.